Simple classroom adjustments make it easier for a teacher to work with the strengths and weaknesses of a child with ADHD.

 - Set up a program that rewards appropriate behavior.

-- Seat the child near a good role model or near the teacher.
+- Seat the child near a good role model or near the teacher and away from distractions.

 - Establish a nonverbal cue to get the child’s attention.